 My daughter loves fish.
 We decided we could make her a great jellyfish costume.
-I found a clear umbrella from Target that cost was $20 but we have used it after the fact as its intended use.
+I found a clear umbrella from Target.
+It ended up costing $20 but we have used it after the fact as its intended use.

-I bought iridescent plastic streamers (not paper in case of rain!) that were adoor entry decoration and cut them down to a length that went from the inside of the umbrella to about her knee length.
+I bought iridescent plastic streamers (not paper in case of rain!) that were actually door entry decorations.
+Then I cut them down to a length that went from the inside of the umbrella to about her knee length.
 This was taped with clear packing tape to the inside of the umbrella and some pieces were tied to the spokes of the umbrella.

 A little time is needed to get the right pillow to backpack ratio and we ended up typing the backpack closed with string as the zippers were pressured by walking movement.
 When she wanted to take a break she just took the backpack off.